 Delta 10 is a hemp-derived mildly psychoactive cannabinoid that requires more processing than regular cannabinoids like Delta 8.
 This means that not every merchant will offer a high-quality product.

 At BiowellnessX, we offer many products derived 100% from hemp.
 We strive to have the best prices and best products around.
-When you order products from our website, know that you’re buying certified, lab-tested, high-quality Delta 10 THC directly from the manufacture.
+When you order products from our website, know that you’re buying certified, lab-tested, high-quality Delta 10 THC directly from the manufacturer.

 We test each product and have our lab reports on the product page.
 Also, our Certificate of Analysis contains a list of cannabinoids present and the percentage in each product.